 The business continues to acknowledge that a gender pay gap exists.
-The results of calculations from this year provide a 2.1% reduction in the gender pay gap, which is much improved on the previous reductions, and reflects the progressive salary review implemented by the business in the period.
+The results of calculations from this year provide a 1.8% reduction in the gender pay gap, which reflects the progressive salary review implemented by the business in the period.

-It is notable that a large proportion of the workforce are field based engineers which is a predominantly male based environment, therefore impacting on the gender pay calculations.
+It is notable that a large proportion of the workforce are field based engineers which is a predominantly male-based environment, therefore impacting on the gender pay calculations.
 JLA continues however to explore new opportunities to attract a more diverse engineering community within the Group, and remains confident in its ability to tackle this issue.